Initiatives

 The Network of Environmental Funds of Mexico Attend RedLAC Congress 2023

 For four days, the XXV Congress of the Latin American and Caribbean Network of Environmental Funds (RedLAC) 2023 gathered more than four hundred attendees from thirty-five countries in Cusco, Peru.
-This event, considered the most relevant in environmental finance in the region, convened environmental funds, including the Network of Environmental Funds of Mexico (RedFAM), to which FMCN belongs.
+This event, considered the most relevant in environmental finance in the region, convened environmental funds, including the Mexican Environmental Funds Network (RedFAM), to which FMCN belongs.
 The objective was to exchange knowledge on topics such as knowledge management, protected natural areas (PAs), participation of indigenous or native peoples, and solutions to future challenges such as climate change and biodiversity loss.

 ©Profonanpe